 The Injury Atlas of Victoria has been developed by the Victorian Injury Surveillance Unit (VISU), Monash University Accident Research Centre, Australia.
-The Injury Atlas of Victoria is a platform to explore unintentional injury data and sports injury data for the year 2006-2017 extracted from Victorian Admitted Episodes Dataset supplied by Department of Health and Human Services (DHHS) in unintentional injury atlas and sports injury atlas respectively.
+The Injury Atlas of Victoria is a platform to explore unintentional injury data, sports injury data , falls injury data and transport injury data for the year 2008/09-2018/19 extracted from Victorian Admitted Episodes Dataset supplied to VISU by the Victorian Agency for Health Information (VAHI) at the Victorian Department of Health (DH).

 - Filtered data can be viewed in table, map and graphs

-- In the map, filtered data as a count of injuries or rate per 100,000 population can be viewed by local government areas of Victoria
+- In the map, filtered data as a count of injuries or rate per 100,000 population can be viewed by local government areas, DH health regions, DH health areas, DH health divisions, Accessibility Remoteness Index of Australia (ARIA) and rural/metropolitan regions of Victoria

 - Reclassify the map using the different number of classes and classification methods such as Natural breaks (Jenks), quantile and equal interval

 - In the chart, filtered data as a count, percentage and rate per 100,000 population by selected categories (cause, age-groups, sex, nature of the injury, year of admission, body region, settings and bed days) can be viewed where applicable

 - Individual chart, map and chart data can be dowloaded to further use

 - Request the specific data using the data request link in the top right corner of the page